azu/monorepo-utils/README.md

 # monorepo-utils [![Build Status](https://travis-ci.org/azu/monorepo-utils.svg?branch=master)](https://travis-ci.org/azu/monorepo-utils)

 This repository is utilities for monorepo.
-Also this repository is a monorepo.
+Also, this repository is a monorepo.

 ## Packages